zxdvd/blog/content/python/sqlalchemy.md

  more then one row). `first()` expects to get one.
 It will use `limit 1` to get at most one.
 It won't raise exception if returns 0 row.

+### session
+#### object become empty after commit
+Sometimes, you may need to access ORM objects after commit.
+For example, asynchronous frameworks may serialize objects to JSON response after commit asynchronously.
+But then you may find that you get empty objects.

+Thus because sqlalchemy will `expire` all session objects after commit, you cannot access fields of these objects.

+Someone suggests that you can refresh objects but `refresh` will load them from database again.
+I don't think you want this.

+Actually, there is an option to control this behavior.
+It is `expire_on_commit`.
+It is `True` by default.
+You can set it to `False` then you can use objects after committed.

+You can use it when you open a session or with `sessionmaker`.

 ### references
 - [sqlalchemy doc: postgres](https://docs.sqlalchemy.org/en/14/dialects/postgresql.html)
 - [sqlalchemy doc: relationship](https://docs.sqlalchemy.org/en/14/orm/basic_relationships.html)